dieuduytanck2k/terraform/README.md

 # 1. Summary

-- **This project uses two separate service accounts**
+- **This project uses two separate service accounts**:

     - **Terraform Service Account**

         - Used by Terraform to create and manage Google Cloud resources (e.g., Cloud Run, Artifact Registry, IAM).

     - **GitHub Actions Service Account**

         - Used by GitHub Actions workflows (CI/CD pipeline) to deploy applications.

 # 2. Create a Service Account for Terraform